 The GoPro HERO 9 Black sits in the middle on the current GoPro HERO lineup, having been replaced in September 2021 by the latest flagship: the GoPro HERO 10 Black.
 Despite some strong efforts from competitor brand DJI in recent years, GoPro still dominates our best action camera ranking with its incredibly robust, feature-packed cams, led by the HERO range.

 GoPro HERO 9 Black review: Price and release date

 The GoPro HERO 9 Black launched September 16, 2020 and is available for purchase across all territories.
-In the US, the MSRP is $349.98 with a one-year subscription to GoPro, or $449.99 without a subscription.
+In the US, the MSRP is $349.98 with a one-year subscription to GoPro, or $449.99 without a subscription (unsure about signing up?
+See our article on Is a GoPro subscription worth it?).

 Bargain-hunting?
 Head to our dedicated GoPro deals page to get the full low-down, and if you're not set on a GoPro, explore alternatives in our best cheap action camera roundup.
 You can also save if you opt for one of the older models.
 Read our past reviews below to see if they're a better value for you: